ProtektProtocol/protekt-protocol-contracts/README.md

 * Staking pools with shield farming incentives
 * Final liquidation pool owned and governed by a DAO.

+Inspired by yearn, Aave, Compound, Balancer, Maker, rDAi, and others.
+The very best in DeFi.

 ## How it works
 ### pTokens, like cTokens but with cover
- users can deposit cTokens (or any pool share token, but we’re starting with Compound for now) and get pTokens in return.
+Users can deposit cTokens (or any pool share token, but we’re starting with Compound for now) and get pTokens in return.
 The pToken represents your cToken 1:1 plus 90% of the COMP farming rewards, while the other 10% goes to the Protekt Pool for that cToken lending pool. pToken can be minted at any time and redeemed for your cTokens + adjusted COMP rewards at any time.

 **In short, by holding a pToken, you pay 10% of your yield farming returns to be insured against a hacks, bugs, and exploits of the underlying pool.**

 ![pToken Image](/img/pTokenDiagram.png)

 ### Protekt Pools
-Protekt Pools can be set up on top of ANY DeFi pool, whether it's a lending pool, market making pool, staking pool, etc. We call the underlying pool the "Target Pool".
-Protekt Pools earn fees from the Target Pool, primarily by farming protocol incentives.
-Stakers can add value to the Protekt Pool to cover the liability of the Target Pool from a Shortfall event in return for earning a portion of the fees as well as shield farming PKT token incentives.
+Protekt pools can be set up on top of ANY DeFi pool, whether it's a lending pool, market making pool, staking pool, etc. This underlying pool is called the "Target pool", and ANYONE can set up a Protekt pool on top of it.
+Protekt pools earn fees from the Target Pool, primarily by taking a cut of yield farming rewards.
+Stakers can add value to the Protekt pool to cover the liability of the Target pool from a Shortfall event and earn a portion of the fees in return.

 <Graphic>